luizamboni/oauth-study/README.md

    The server listens on http://localhost:4000 and exposes:
    - `GET /healthz` — unauthenticated health check
    - `GET /api/hello` — requires a valid access token and (by default) the `service.reader` role
+   - `POST /api/metrics` — requires the `service.writer` role (provided to new users by default)
 3. Hit the protected route:
    - Authorization Code flow: tokens retrieved via the sample app automatically trigger a call, and results appear on the home page.
    - Client Credentials flow: `make token` prints both the token response and the protected API output.
+   - Manual checks:
+     - `TOKEN=<ACCESS_TOKEN> make api-call` for the reader endpoint
-   - Manual check: provide a token with `TOKEN=<ACCESS_TOKEN> make api-call`.
+     - `TOKEN=<ACCESS_TOKEN> make api-call-writer` for the writer endpoint

 > ℹ️ `make reset` tears down the Keycloak/Postgres stack, reloads the realm, and re-applies the `service.reader` role mapping to the `confidential-cli` service account so client-credential calls stay authorized.

-> ℹ️ New self-registered users now inherit the `service.reader` role by default.
-If you already created accounts before this change, assign the role manually or run `make reset` and re-create them.
+> ℹ️ New self-registered users now inherit the `service.reader` and `service.writer` roles by default.
+If you already created accounts before this change, assign the roles manually or run `make reset` and re-create them.

 > ℹ️ The `demo` user has the `service.reader` realm role pre-assigned.
 If you prefer to call the API with the `confidential-cli` service account instead, grant that role to the client’s service account in Keycloak or relax `REQUIRED_ROLE` in `api/.env`.